DataSmaj/TestRepo/README.md

 # TestRepo

-## Ediditing the file
+## Editing the file

-Its a markdown file in this repository
+It's a markdown file in this repository